plumed-tutorials/plumed-tutorials/contribute.md

 ensure that your content is loaded into the site.
 The instruction page for your lesson is created from the README.md file you provide.
 The list of additional resources, video pages and notebook pages are generated automatically from the information you provide in the yaml file

-Once your content is loaded on the PLUMED-SCHOOL site, the lesson will upload if you edit the files in the zip archive whose link you shared with us.
+Once your content is loaded on the PLUMED-TUTORIAL site, the lesson will upload if you edit the files in the zip archive whose link you shared with us.
-If for some reason you need to change teh location of zip file you will will need to contact the PLUMED developers in order to update your yaml file.
+If for some reason you need to change the location of zip file you will will need to contact the PLUMED developers in order to update your yaml file.

 __Please note that:__

 * <b> All contributions are curated and manually uploaded by the coordinators of the PLUMED consortium.
 Therefore, a delay between submission and online publication should be expected.</b>
-* PLUMED-SCHOOL will not host your archive, so make sure the indicated URL remains accessible.
+* PLUMED-TUTORIALS will not host your archive, so make sure the indicated URL remains accessible.
 More info about where to host your contribution can be found [here](https://github.com/plumed-nest/plumed-nest/blob/master/README.md#zip-info).
-* PLUMED-SCHOOL does not test whether the exercises in your lesson are executed correctly.
+* PLUMED-TUTORIALS does not test whether the exercises in your lesson are executed correctly.
 It only tests whether the PLUMED can parse the input files you provided in the README instructions.

 <center>
-<p><b>Questions related to the submission to PLUMED-SCHOOL can be directed to:</b></p>
+<p><b>Questions related to the submission to PLUMED-TUTORIALS can be directed to:</b></p>
 <p><b><a href="mailto:plumed.nest@gmail.com">plumed.nest@gmail.com</a></b></p>
 </center>